moggieuk/Happy-Hare/doc/hardware_config.md

 This will advance both the MMU gear and extruder steppers in sync but +100mm at 10mm/s.
 If only only `gear` was specified the move would only involve the gear stepper and  obviously not be synchronized.
 Several `MOTOR` combinations can be sepcified with this move and are summerised here:
 <ul>
-  <li>gear - the default to move just the gear stepper (technically this is the Y axis of the MMU toolhead)</li>
+  <li>gear - the default to move just the gear stepper (technically this is the Y-axis of the MMU toolhead)</li>
-  <li>gear+extruder - move the gear but synchronize the extruder to it (the extruder is added to the rail supporting the Y axis of the MMU toolhead)</li>
+  <li>gear+extruder - move the gear but synchronize the extruder to it (the extruder is added to the rail supporting the Y-axis of the MMU toolhead)</li>
-  <li>extruder - move the extruder only but with the mmu toolhead kinematics meaning klipper will know nothing about this movement (the extruder is the sole stepper on the Y axis of the MMU toolhead)</li>
+  <li>extruder - move the extruder only but with the mmu toolhead kinematics meaning klipper will know nothing about this movement (the extruder is the sole stepper on the Y-axis of the MMU toolhead)</li>
   <li>synced - move the extruder but synchonize the gear stepper to it (same as would occur in print if synchronized printing is enabled)</li>
   <li>both - (legacy) moves move the gear stepper and the extruder together but subject to their own kinematics and move queues</li>
 </ul>